This document explains how to configure Adaptive Policy in a Dashboard Organization.

 Custom ACL is a list of user-defined Layer-4 access-control entires.
 They allow the user to allow or deny a traffic flow based on its IP version, Layer 4 protocol, and Layer-4 source and destination ports.

-Network Object is a label associated with and IP, FQDN or CIDR address.
-While multiple network objects can be combined to create a Network Object Group, only one network object can be mapped to an Adaptive Policy group.
-Also, an Adaptive Policy can only be mapped to an IP-based network object, i.e., FQDN objects are not supported.
-Network Objects functionality is not available in the BETA phase.
+Network Object is a label associated with an IP, FQDN, or CIDR address.
+While multiple network objects can be combined to create a Network Object Group, Adaptive Policy does not allow use of groups, and instead requires each network object to be specified in the Network Object binding field.
+Also, Adaptive Policy can only utilize Adaptive Policy Objects configured in the Network Objects menu.

 Setting up Adaptive Policy on your Dashboard